Nudity: Legal issues

-In the United Kingdom, nudity may not be used to "harass, alarm or distress" according to the Public Order Act of 1986.
-According to a police spokesperson in 2013, nudity per se is not unlawful in the United Kingdom; however, the circumstances surrounding particular episodes of nudity may create public order offenses.
-Most naturists comply with the law by being nude only where others cannot see them.
+In the United Kingdom, nudity may not be used to "harass, alarm or distress" according to the Public Order Act 1986.
+Simply being nude would not likely fall under any category of offense.
 After repeated arrests, prosecutions, and convictions in Great Britain, the activist Stephen Gough sued at the European Court of Human Rights for the right to be nude in public outside of designated areas.
 His claim was ultimately rejected.

 In the 21st century in the United States, the legal definition of "full nudity" is exposure of the genitals.
 "Partial nudity" includes exposure of the buttocks by either sex or exposure of the female breasts.
 Legal definitions are further complicated by laws regarding indecent exposure; this term generally refers to engaging in public nudity with an intent to offend common decency.
 Lewd and indecent behavior is usually defined as causing alarm, discomfort, or annoyance for the average person.
 Where the law has been challenged by asserting that nudity by itself in not lewd or disorderly, laws have been amended to specify indecent exposure, usually of the genitals but not always of the breast.
 Public indecency is generally a misdemeanor, but may become a felony upon repeated offense or always if done in the presence of a minor.
-The law differs between different states.
-In the state of Oregon, public nudity is legal and protected as free speech as long as there is not an "intent to arouse".
-The state of Arkansas not only outlaws private nudism, but bans anyone from advocating the practice.
+The law differs between states.
+In Oregon, public nudity is legal and protected as free speech as long as there is not an "intent to arouse".
+Arkansas not only outlaws private nudism, but bans anyone from advocating the practice.

 Imposed nudity

 Punishment

 In some situations, nudity is forced on a person.
-For example, imposed nudity (full or partial) can be part of a corporal punishment or as humiliation, especially when administered in public.
-For example, in 2017, students at a girls' school in the north-east Indian state of Arunachal Pradesh were forced to undress as a form of punishment, police say.
-Although not as common as corporal punishment, it is not unusual for stripping to be used as a form of punishment in Indian schools.
+For instance, imposed nudity (full or partial) can be part of corporal punishment or as humiliation, especially when administered in public.
+For example, in 2017, students at a girls' school in the north-east Indian state of Arunachal Pradesh were forced to undress as a form of punishment.